 - 10. View Protection: New landscaping shall not be located in such a manner that it would obstruct significant views, either when first installed or upon maturity.
 Where views exist, a conscious effort should be made to use plant materials to enhance them (e.g. tree clusters to "frame" view corridor; groundcovers or understory planting to improve foreground of significant view, etc.). - 11.
 Use a Limited Plant Palette: Regardless of visual environment type, a limited palette of plant species is preferable for most projects. - 12.
 Recognize Plant Characteristics: In addition to choosing plant materials that are compatible with the surrounding natural vegetation, the selection of plant materials should be based on their relative hardiness, drought tolerance, year round interest (foliage, color, flowers, fruit, branching pattern, etc.) and function (e.g. screen, accent, shade, etc.).
 For example, deciduous vegetation would be inappropriate in areas where substantial year round screening is necessary.
 Plant materials that are well adapted to local conditions, i.e. requiring minimal irrigation and fertilizers, are preferable. - 13.
 Provide Irrigation: In order to establish newly installed plant materials and to protect significant investments in landscaping, automatic irrigation systems are strongly recommended for all Commercial/Public Service, Tourist Accommodation and Multi-Family Residential projects containing more than four units.
 Certain Recreation projects such as parks, and golf courses are also encouraged to provide automatic irrigation systems. - 14.
 Using Fertilizer: Fertilizer can provide many benefits to all types of landscape plantings.
 Because of its contents, however, fertilizer use has become an issue in the Lake Tahoe Region.
 Current information suggests that fertilizer should be used only in certain places (not in stream environment zones) and for very specific purposes (plant establishment, annual feedings).
 Above all, fertilizer should be used in a well thought-out and carefully controlled management plan.
-Generally, slow-release fertilizers are recommended for trees, shrubs, and ground covers other than grasses, while a minimal application of fast-release fertilizer is appropriate for grasses.
-This subject is discussed in greater detail in TRPA's Handbook of Best Management Practices and in the Guide to Fertilizer Use in the Lake Tahoe Basin.
+Generally, slow-release fertilizers are recommended for trees, shrubs, and ground covers other than grasses, while a minimal application of fastrelease fertilizer is appropriate for grasses.
+This subject is discussed in greater detail in TRPA's Handbook of Best Management Practices and in the Guide to Fertilizer Use in the Lake Tahoe Basin. - 15.
+Leave Pine Needles: It is recommended that in most cases fallen pine needles be left on the ground.
+The needles are a benefit to the natural landscape by serving many important functions including: erosion control, dust control, retaining soil moisture (this is especially important in the establishment of new vegetation), and protection for plants, especially perennials.